 If you have further questions on how to navigate this site, or wish to contact me for any other reason, please do not hesitate to do so by using the Contact Form, of course. :)

-The theme (optionally) uses a custom post type with it’s own taxonomy (categories and tags) for portfolio items, separating them from normal posts, and making them more organized than regular WordPress pages (a functionality that has been added to WordPress via the JetPack extension since).
-I am using these custom (portfolio) post types to organize and present my galleries.
+I’m using custom post types with their own taxonomy (categories and tags) for portfolio items and plant portraits, separating them from normal posts, and making them more organized than regular WordPress pages.
 What’s important is that the custom post type functionality is not bundled with the theme.
-It is a stand-alone plugin.
-This is important in case that I should ever wish to switch themes: I won’t lose my portfolio galleries, and can convert them into pages or posts.
+In case that I should ever wish to switch themes, I won’t lose my portfolio galleries and plant portraits (and can convert them into pages or posts, if necessary).